 When we moved to Bernardsville, NJ, from Paris, we had my mother’s dog, Benjamin, a beautiful golden Cocker Spaniel.
 In Bernardsville, we had a huge yard and woods all around, and I wanted my own dog very badly.
 My dad said I could get a dog as long as it was a "real dog", a "big dog".
 So I decided to get a German Shepherd.
 I admit, my dad influenced me to some extent.
 As a kid he had had a 1/2 coyote-1/2 German Shepherd and he said she was the best dog he ever had.
+So my mother and I went on a GSD search.
+We found my puppy about 50 miles away at the home of a GSD breeder who, it turns out, was quite well known.
+At the time, I knew nothing about breeding, and even less about showing.
+I just knew I wanted my puppy.

 ![]() |

-German Shepherd puppy |
+| German Shepherd puppy |

 There were 5 puppies, and they all came at me at once, just like in the movies.
 But there was one who just seemed special to me and I chose him right away.
 I was so incredibly excited, but then I realized that he wouldn't be able to come home with me, not for weeks and weeks.
 That broke my heart, and my mother said maybe we should keep looking for one who was ready, but I couldn't do it.
 That was my dog.